biswa2210/daily-deals-server-biswa2210/README.md

 <div align="justified">

+I have worked on my e-commerce android application Daily Deals with this API.
 APIs, or application program interfaces, are vital tools for businesses in all industries.
 The importance of APIs from a technical standpoint, they allow the capabilities of one computer program to be used by another.
 They are a means by which two different programs are able to communicate.
 APIs represent more than technical conduits for sharing data.
 Well-designed APIs provide organizations with a critical link to data and services that enable rapid innovation, open up markets for new goods and services, and serve as the basis for future partnerships.
 APIs have the potential to transform businesses.
 Traditional strategies rely on large sales forces, paperwork and other time-consuming, outdated and expensive measures to run their businesses, and the practice is becoming less sustainable all the time.
 Forward-thinking companies are reducing costs and time spent by “building their solutions with best-of-breed components, which they access via APIs,”

 </div>